 Our Review Methodology

-Besides using official resources from Disney, we also looked at reviews from members.
-We wanted to learn more about the different destinations that members can choose from, the cost, and the overall experience with the DVC.
+Besides using official resources from Disney, we also looked at member reviews.
+We wanted to learn more about the different destinations members can choose from, the cost, and the overall experience with the DVC.

 To create our Disney Vacation Club review, we used online reviews, blogs, and social media pages to learn what people think of their DVC membership.